norman-ml/norman_sdk_python/README.md

 Below is a complete example showing how to upload the same stable-diffusion-3.5-large model as before.
 We want to map the true input and output signatures of the model, as defined by the model creators, into user friendly display titles that can be intuitively used during invocation.

-For more details visit [Norman SDK upload model documentation](https://sdk.norman-ai.com/api/norman1/overview1#3)
+For the full specification, please visit [Norman SDK documentation](https://sdk.norman-ai.com/api/norman1/overview1#3)

 ### Define a model configuration
 The model configuration defines how Norman deploys your model and what interfaces it should expose for end user invocation.
 It describes the model properties, assets and signature alongside many optional properties such as tags and parameters.